Augmentative and Alternative Communication (AAC)

 Augmentative and alternative communication covers a large number of ways of communicating.
 It can include one or more of the following, and NovitaTech clinicians can work with you and your family to find the right combination of methods:

-Speech generating devices – communication boards or displays on a machine which speak a message when a particular button is pressed
+Communication boards, displays or buttons which speak a message when a particular button is pressed

 For all people, the type of communication needed throughout each day varies greatly.
 For example, we talk with a variety of people, such as friends, strangers, superiors, relatives in a variety of places.
 You could be in noisy places with a friend, like the football, or a quiet place with a teacher, like the library.